-Career breaks, part-time and flexible working is possible within the Civil Service, local government and public sector organisations.
+Career breaks, part-time and flexible working is possible, for example within the civil service, local government and public sector organisations.

-To become an archivist, you'll need a first degree followed by a postgraduate qualification accredited by the ARA.
-Although the subject of your first degree doesn't generally matter, many archivists have degrees in history, law, classics and English.
-In specialist scientific archives services, a degree in a science subject may be useful.
+You'll need a first degree followed by a postgraduate qualification accredited by the ARA.
+Although the subject of your first degree doesn't usually matter, many archivists have degrees in history, law, classics and English.
+In specialist areas, for example scientific archives services, a relevant degree may be useful.